openCEMorg/openCEM/README.md

 ### Python 3

 openCEM runs on Python 3, refer to your OS on how to install it in your computer.
-In addition you will need the following Python packages
+In addition you will need the following Python packages:

 - NumPy
 - SciPy